Building approval (1)(2)

 Water information statement

-A summary of rates, charges and encumbrances related to sewerage and water supply affecting the parcel.
+Summary of rates, charges and encumbrances related to sewerage and water supply affecting the parcel.